skwong25/cat-api/README.md

-# Cat API #
+# Cat API v2.0 #

-# A REST API using ExpressJS
+# A REST API using Express JS & SQLite database

 A data repository to manage information about cats and pedigree breeds via the HTTP request-response cycle.
+Where v1.0 used an in-store memory store, v2.0 is updated to implement a SQLite database to allow records to persist upon process termination.

 ## Getting Started